JPRA-Dev/Wordpress_Plugins_Workshop/content/hooks/actions/plugin/README.md

    );

     /*
-   ** Unable the the saving and updating of the option within the wp-options table in database
+   ** Unable the the saving and updating of the option within the wp-options table in database but sanitize before
     */
    register_setting(                // register a settings and its data
       'wordcountplugin',            // option group (meaning the settings?)
       'wcp_location',               // option name
       array(                        // security layer defined accepted data in the dropdown 'sanitize_callback' => array($this, 'sanitizeLocation'),
-         'default' => '0'
+         'default' => '0' // default value when calling get_option()
       )
    );